Watercolor style animation in Clip Studio PAINT

 In this part of the animation process we will add more drawings to make the girl's movement more fluid.

-The first intermediate drawing will be on frame 24.
+The first intermediate drawing will be in frame 24.

 The third intermediate drawing will be on frame 31.

-The fourth intermediate drawing will be at frame 48:
+The fourth intermediate drawing will be in frame 48:

-And the last intermediate drawing will be at frame 50:
+And the last intermediate drawing will be in frame 50:

 Achieving the following result:

-Simple but cute right?
-Now, we will continue with the process of Lineart and Color in the Watercolor style.
+Simple but cute, isn't it?
+Now, we will continue with the process of Lineart and Color in Watercolor style.

 6. Animation Color Palette

-Outside of the animation folder I have created a layer called colors where I will have all the colors that I will take at the moment of painting the animation:
+Outside the animation folder I have created a layer called colors where I will have all the colors that I will be taking when painting the animation:

-For this part of the process I will use a brush from the Assets page of Clip Studio PAINT to clean up the animation, which is free and that I will share with you below:
+For this part of the process I will use a brush from the Clip Studio PAINT Assets page to clean up the animation, which is free and which I share with you below:

 I thank the creator of these brushes, they are beautiful!

-Once we have downloaded it, we take it and we can drag it to the Sub tool panel of the Pencil or Pen tool and we can test how this brush works.
+Once we have downloaded it, we can take it and drag it to the Subtool panel of the Pencil or Pen tool and we can test how this brush works.

-And as you can see, it is a textured stroke which looks very natural, it comes in handy to clean up our animation in a more natural and artistic way.
+And as you can see, it is a textured stroke which looks very natural, it is very useful for cleaning up our animation in a more natural and artistic way.

 8. Convert frames to folders

-As an Animator, without a doubt this option is one of my favorites in Clip Studio PAINT, we can convert a frame from the timeline to a folder where we can add the layers we want, then I will show you how it is done.
+As an Animator, this is definitely one of my favorite options in Clip Studio PAINT.
+We can convert a frame from the timeline to a folder where we can add the layers we want.
+Below I will show you how to do it again.

 First, we select the Animation folder called Sketch and lower the opacity to 50% and previously activate Change Layer Color:

-Then we go to the timeline to create a new Animation folder, by name we can call it Lineart, Color or Final Animation, as you want.
+Then we go to the timeline to create a new Animation folder, we can call it Lineart, Color or Final Animation, whatever you want.

-At the beginning it will be empty, so we need to create a new Animation cell, in frame N ° 1:
+At the beginning it will be empty, so we need to create a new Animation cel, on frame #1:

-Now we go to the layers panel and selecting Frame 1 we are going to create a New Layers Folder:
+Now we go to the layers panel and selecting Frame 1 we are going to create a New Layer Folder:

-And we change the name to the new folder, the name must be the same as the Frame, in this case "1".
+And we change the name of the new folder, the name must be the same as the Frame, in this case "1".

-This is how this folder becomes the frame in our animation and on the timeline.
-If you want to change the name to layer "1" you can do it, also the idea is to create more layers as you can see in the following image:
+This is how this folder becomes the frame in our animation and in the timeline.
+If you want to change the name of layer "1" you can do so, and the idea is to create more layers as you can see in the following image:

-Once we have the first drawing clean, we advance to frame 33 to clean the second key drawing, and here comes one of my favorite Clip Studio PAINT options.
+Once we have the first drawing clean, we move to frame 33 to clean up the second key drawing, and here comes one of my favorite Clip Studio PAINT options.

-We add a new animation cell on frame 33 and in the layers panel a new folder has been created keeping the same layers that we created in the first frame of the animation, I love it!
+We added a new animation cel on frame 33 and a new folder has been created in the layers panel keeping the same layers that we created in the first frame of the animation, I love it!

 This is how we will clean our drawings in the Lineart layer of each of the drawings as we create them, achieving the following result:

-Before starting to fill our work with color, it is very important to select the "BG WHITE" layer and paint white in all the animation drawings, remember that watercolor works with water, therefore, if we do not have a background solid and when we add a background to our project the colors will blend with the girl and it won't look good.
+Before starting to fill our work with color, it is very important to select the "WHITE BG" layer and paint white on all the animation drawings, remember that watercolor works with water, therefore, if we do not have a solid background and when we add a background to our project, the colors will mix with the girl and it will not look good.

-To begin we select the "Base Color" layer to paint the flat colors of our animation:
+To start we select the "Base Color" layer to paint the flat colors of our animation:

-And this time we will use a brush that comes by default in Clip Studio Paint, when selecting the Brush tool, in Sub-tool you can select the Watercolor tab and choose the Round Brush.
+And this time we will use a brush that comes by default in Clip Studio Paint, when you select the Brush tool, in Subtool you can select the Watercolor tab and choose the Round Brush.

 And doing the same with each of the drawings in the "Base Color" layer we will achieve the following result:

-To further improve the color of the watercolor in our animation we are going to add a paper texture that is included in the brush that you can download from the Clip Studio PAINT assets, which is free like the previous one and is the following:
+To further enhance the watercolor color of our animation, we are going to add a paper texture that is included in the brush that you can download from the Clip Studio PAINT assets, which is free like the previous one and is the following:

 Once you add it to Clip Studio PAINT, you grab it and drag the material to the work area: